Morningside flood relief

 - one will cross the Whangārei Pipe Band Society carpark and Morningside Sports Park to Morningside Road and along towards Morningside School

-- the other will be laid along Rawhiti Street to the intersection at Jellicoe Street, and underneath private properties to Morningside Road.
+- the other will be laid along Rawhiti Street, up to Morningside Road and along to approximately 108 Morningside Road.

 What to expect